X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 * Get: If carry is set when called, the current value of the blinking cursor character is returned in .X.

 When entering ISO mode, such as by sending a `$0F` to the screen via `BSOUT` or pressing Ctrl+O, the cursor character is reset to the default of `$9F`.

 ---

+#### extapi Function Name: ps2kbd_typematic

+Purpose: set the PS/2 typematic delay and repeat rate
+Minimum ROM version: R47
+Call address: $FEAB, .A=6
+Communication registers: .X
+Preparatory routines: none
+Error returns: none
+Registers affected: .A .X .Y .P

+**Description:** This function allows you to set the delay and repeat rate of the PS/2 keyboard.
+Since the keyboard doesn't allow you to query the current value, there is no getter counterpart to this routine.

+NOTE: Since the SMC communicates with the keyboard using PS/2 scancode set 2, there is no way to instruct the keyboard to turn off typematic repeat entirely.
+However, with a very simple custom KERNAL key handler, you can suppress processing repeated key down events without an intervening key up.

+This function takes 7 bits of input in .X, a bitfieldcomposed of two parameter options.

+* .X = 0ddrrrrr

+Where dd is the delay before repeating,

+* dd = 00: 250 ms
+* dd = 01: 500 ms
+* dd = 10: 750 ms
+* dd = 11: 1000 ms

+and rrrrr is the repeat rate, given this conversion to Hz.

+* rate in Hz = ((-28)r / 31) + 30
+* A value of $00 (%00000) is 30 Hz
+* A value of $1f (%11111) is 2 Hz

+---